 NBA 2024-25 Rookie of the Year (ROY) Winner Betting Preview – Odds, Tips & Predictions

-After one of the highest quality battles for Rookie of the Year in recent memory last season, battled out between Victor Wembanyama and Chet Holmgren, the 2024-25 race is not quite living up to the high standards set by its predecessor.
-But what it may lack in quality, it has more than made up for in intrigue.
+After one of the highest quality battles for Rookie of the Year in recent memory last season, battled out between Victor Wembanyama and Chet Holmgren, the 2024-25 race has not quite lived up to the high standards set by its predecessor.
+But what it may have lacked in quality, it has more than made up for in intrigue.
 This market has seen plenty of wild fluctuations through the course of the season and a number of different favourites, but as we near the playoffs a likely winner appears to have finally emerged.
+Below, we take a look at how the rookies still in the race – at least according to the betting sites – are shaping up as we near the end of their debut regular season.

 NBA 2025-25 Rookie of the Year Odds